 So, as I mentioned to you earlier, Paul, I feel really worried and flat today.
 I am worried about some up and coming courses I have to go on for work — ones where I have to interact with others and do a presentation and some role play.

-I just hate being trapped in a room with strangers for a day.
-I even worry about where I sit at these things in case I get asked to go first.
+I just hate being trapped in a room full of strangers for the day.
+I even worry about where I will sit at these things in case I get asked to go first.
 It’s in these situations that my anxiety really heightens and I find myself worrying for days before the actual event.

 I knew when I signed up to all this stuff that I’d get this panic/worry, but I can’t keep making excuses not to go anymore.
 I can’t just hide and not progress, as these courses are vital if I want to move on in my career.
 I just hate the thought of making a fool of myself or getting tongue-tied.
 Why am I such a wimp?

 I used to wriggle out of these things when in a previous office job and would mainly phone in sick for big meetings.
 I absolutely cannot do that anymore and don’t want to, but somehow the worry still comes and is hard to shake off as I know I won’t perform at my best on the day due to my nerves.
-My boss and I are both attending it, so I feel I really need to be on top form and that puts even more pressure on me.
+My boss and I are both attending it, so I feel even more pressure to be on top form.

-The trouble is afterwards I know that I will analyse it all and go over everything I could have done better, and beat myself up about it.
+I know afterwards that I will analyse it all and go over everything I could have done better, and beat myself up about it.
 Part of this is because I lose concentration due to worrying, and so I don’t listen properly.
 Maybe that’s a way to focus – listen, take notes and ignore the critical voices about myself?